seanfisk/diablo2-autohotkey-lib/README.md

 ### Skill-based Weapon Sets

 Start the macros then start your game.
 If you are already running the game, make sure you are on your primary weapon set using the "Swap Weapons" key.
 Start the macros, and immediately stop using the "Swap Weapons" key (that's the whole point, remember?).
 The macros currently have no way of knowing what weapon set or skill you are currently using other than intercepting your keystrokes.
 The "Swap Weapons" key is deliberately not hotkeyed, so if the macros become out-of-sync with the game you can manually correct by swapping your weapons.

+See the sample file for an example on how to assign a hotkey to a one-off skill, like Town Portal.

 ### Fill Potion Belt